adj852/lighthouse-v1/README.md

 # 🗼 Lighthouse

-**An interactive, Arch-style Linux troubleshooting and learning guide.**
+**A guided, interactive troubleshooting and learning tool for Arch Linux.

-Lighthouse helps you diagnose, understand, and fix common Arch Linux problems through interactive decision-based guides, instead of endless wiki hopping or guesswork.
+Lighthouse helps you diagnose common Arch Linux issues step by step, using clear questions and explanations instead of guesswork, forum hopping, or endless wiki tabs.

+It doesn’t auto-fix your system.
+It helps you understand what’s wrong and why — then guides you toward the right solution.

 ---